raandree/Kerberos101/Lab Deployment/readme.md

     This script deploys the machines with the given roles.

+    > :information_source: The only reference to an ISO file in this script is in line 22.
+If your SQL ISO file is named differently, please change the path in the script.

 - ### [20 Customizations.ps1](./20%20Customizations.ps1)

     All other customizations like software installation of web site configuration is taken care of by this script.